mmuras-vmse/beautiful-jekyll/_drafts/Invoke-SshCiscoCommand.md

 The biggest immediate and visible setback with these conditions being true is we had to spend 5 to 10 minutes just changing / updating the list of 10+ different interfaces between the 3 core devices.
 Thats not including having to update this on edge or other places.

+For me, having the ability to "push" Cisco code to routers and rwitches is useful in another more different, yet potentially more powerful way.
+I now can treat Cisco syntax just like a VM configuration.
+In otherwords, I now have the ability to even further streamline scripts to build environments.
+For example, if I want to build a VM on a new VLAN with a new subnet, then I can have the Cisco syntax and "Invoke-SshCiscoCommand" as just another section of PowerShell code and build my VLANs, subnet, and finally use other PowerShell / PowerCLI code to build the VM on the new subnet (which would be residing on the new VLAN).
+By extension, I could also see doing the same thing with a VMHost, VMware ESXi.

 I played with Putty and Plink.exe before and just dabbled in Posh-SSH.
 This is my first real journey into the Posh-SSH world.

 NOTE: For more info on Posh-SSH, see link to [PowerShell Gallery - Possh-SSH](https://www.powershellgallery.com/packages/Posh-SSH/2.0.2)